 0 dBV equals 2.2 dBu or 0 dBu equals −2.2 dBV.

-are always RMS values, if not otherwise stated.
+always true RMS values, if not otherwise stated.

 measured dBA values to sound pressure level dBSPL or vice versa.

 Also you cannot convert "dBA to volts" and vice versa.

 Conversion is only possible for measuring one single frequency.

 Pro audio equipment often lists an A-weighted noise spec – not